-GULP Tutorial Part 8 – Optimizing CSS
+GULP Tutorial Part 7 – Optimizing CSS

-CSS gives us another opportunity at optimization.
-SASS is a higher level language for CSS that can be transpiled down to CSS similar to how TypeScript is transpiled down to JavaScript.
-Later in this tutorial we will add a task for transpiling SASS to CSS.
+CSS gives us another opportunity for optimization.
+SASS is a higher-level language for CSS that can be transpiled down to CSS similar to how TypeScript is transpiled down to JavaScript.
+Later in this tutorial, we will add a task for transpiling SASS to CSS.

-In this task we will optimize all existing CSS files.
+In this task, we will optimize all existing CSS files.

 From the command-line install